Drug Possession – Marijuana

-While marijuana use is acceptable in some social circles and is used legally for medical purposes in 18 states with a prescription from a doctor, recreational use and sale of marijuana remains illegal.
-(Update: with the legalization ballot initiatives in Colorado and Washington, recreational use is soon to be legal under the laws in those states!
-How it will actually play out, and what the Fed will do about it remains to be seen.)
+While marijuana use is acceptable in some social circles and is used legally for medical purposes in 18 states with a prescription from a doctor, recreational use and sale of marijuana remains illegal in 2017 in most states.

 If you are facing criminal charges of possession of marijuana or possession with intent, you cannot take the charges lightly no matter what society thinks about the drug; you must focus on what the law says about it in your state.

 A local, experienced criminal defense attorney who has defended marijuana possession charges can tell you exactly what to expect when facing this type of offense in your local court.